Hollow Body Rock

 • Exhale: Lightly exhale throughout the exercise in short intervals.

-• Pelvic Positioning: Maintain a posterior pelvic tilt to efficiently engage the rectus abdominis muscle and ensure that your lower back presses into the ground for optimal engagement and stability.
+• Pelvic Positioning: Maintain a posterior pelvic tilt to efficiently engage the rectus abdominis muscle and ensure that your lower back presses into the ground for optimal performance.

 • Additional Information: